 You can run PGENESIS by typing "pgenesis scriptfile".

 There are several available options, which may be listed by typing "pgenesis -help".
 The most commonly used of these are:

--config <file> where <file> is a file containing a list of machines to be used (1 per line) -nox run without Xodus -debug tty create a window for each pgenesis node -browse browse the documentation using netscape
+-nodes <num> = specifies number of nodes to use (with MPI) -config <file> where <file> is a file containing a list of machines to be used (1 per line) -nox run without Xodus -debug tty create a window for each pgenesis node

 Normally the master node sends its output to your screen and the worker nodes send their output to the file /tmp/pvml.???? on the machine they are running on, where ???? is your uid on that machine.
 Many script bugs can be tracked down by examining those /tmp/pvml.???? files.
 Note that PVM appends to these files on every run, until PVM is halted and restarted.
 Also note that if a worker node exits without executing "paroff", some of its output to stdout/stderr which is buffered may not appear in the /tmp/pvml.???? file.